0x60df/loophole/README.md

 Each element optionally can be a list whose car is a function described above, and cdr is a plist which has a property `:key`.
 It looks like `(OBTAIN-ENTRY :key READ-KEY)`.
-`READ-KEY` is a function which takes no arguments and returns key sequence to be bound.
+`READ-KEY` is a function which takes one argument a standard prompt string for reading key, and returns key sequence to be bound.
 However, if `loophole-decide-obtaining-method-after-read-key` is `t`, or while it is the symbol `negative-argument` and binding commands are called with `negative-argument`,